Dmitriyrus99/custom-erpnext/ferum_custom/docs/system_overview.md

 ### Backend

-- Python 3.10+ with FastAPI (including Pydantic models for validation).
-- This service exposes RESTful APIs and handles business logic outside ERPNext (e.g.
-- bot interactions, Google API calls).

-Frontend: React (JavaScript/TypeScript) for any custom web UI components or client portal.
+- Implemented in-app on Frappe (Python) via whitelisted methods and hooks.
+- Optional: a separate FastAPI service may be added later for extended public APIs, but it is not part of the current repo.

+Frontend: ERPNext Desk; optional portal pages (HTML/JS) are provided for client workflows.

 ### Bots

-- Telegram (via Aiogram Python library) and WhatsApp bot integrations for notifications and user commands (engineers and clients can interact with the system through messaging apps).
+- Telegram Bot API is used for outbound notifications (simple HTTP calls).
+Incoming bot command handling, if adopted, would live in a separate service.

 ### Cloud Services

-- Google Workspace integration – Google Sheets for data synchronization (e.g.
+- Google Drive for report PDF storage and Google Sheets for invoice sync (both via service account credentials stored in `Ferum Custom Settings`).
-- tracking invoices) and Google Drive for file storage.
+- Optional: Calendar and other Google APIs can be added later.
-- Also optional Google Calendar integration for scheduling.

 ### DevOps & Monitoring